-For the past 6 years, Humboldt State University (HSU) has been leading the Cal State University System in research about food insecurity for college students.
-Food insecurity is a demonstrated concern at HSU; 53% of HSU students who filled out a food security survey (N=1,554) in fall 2015 reported low- (23%) or very low- (30%) food security (Maguire, O'Neill, and Aberson, 2015).
+For the past 7 years Humboldt State has been leading the Cal State University System in research about food insecurity for college students.
 The efforts of Department of Social Work, Health Education, the Altruistic Personality and Prosocial Behavior Institute, and many other campus units, in partnership with DHHS and other agencies, have led to OH SNAP!
 Student Food Programs, a cluster of comprehensive campus food security programs initially implemented during AY 2013-14.
-The project described will continue the positive momentum initiated with the support of a HSU Oh SNAP! and DHHS CalFresh Outreach Partnership contract.
+The project described will continue the positive momentum initiated with the support of a HSU-Oh-SNAP! and DHHS CalFresh-Outreach-Partnership contract.

 The overall aim of the project has been to increase CalFresh enrollment of eligible HSU students through application outreach assistance, intake, and enrollment support.
-We have since added case management follow-through support to increase the number of students qualifying for benefits, comprehensive college focused nutrition education, and gardening education.
+We have since added case management follow-through support to increase the number of students qualifying for benefits, SARS-7 and mid-year reporting assistance, and comprehensive college focused nutrition education, and gardening education.
 The survey by Maguire, O'Neill, and Aberson (2015) showed that CalFresh utilization by HSU students was higher than expected: 19% used CalFresh benefits and 16% received CalFresh Application Assistance at Oh SNAP!
 These utilization statistics represent not only the need of students for CalFresh, but also the positive impact that the CalFresh Outreach Partnership Contract created at HSU.
-Currently, Oh SNAP serves about 20% of HSU's campus population, 1600 individual students, 900 of which apply for CalFresh.
+Currently, Oh SNAP serves about 45% of HSU's campus population, 2837 individual students, about 1000 of which apply for Calfresh.
+There has been an increase in the number of students wanting to apply for CalFresh and to use Oh SNAP's services since the Covid-19 pandemic.
+Oh SNAP responded by moving Calfresh outreach and support online.
+We hosted online office hours, publish a weekly newsletter with Calfresh updates, booked online appointments, and assisted with Calfresh questions outside during our weekly food pick ups.

 In addition to CalFresh Application Assistance, this project seeks to reduce misconceptions and stigma associated with CalFresh eligibility for college students by promoting healthy eating.
-We have seen significant use of CalFresh EBT benefits at the on-campus marketplace.
+We have seen significant use of Calfresh EBT benefits at the on campus marketplace.
 HSU Dining Facilities have implemented a program to package and refrigerate leftover food from campus.
 This has increased the availability of cooked, nutritious food that is affordable and can be purchased using EBT.
-Students have responded well to the idea that CalFresh is similar to Financial AID: a temporary tool to help them be successful in school.
-We have seen a significant reduction in stigma anecdotally on campus and we have a report from the Campus Center for Rural Policy, which will be published by the end of the summer that studies the effect Oh SNAP has had on campus hunger and stigma around benefits.
+Students have responded well to the idea that Calfresh is similar to Financial AID - a temporary tool to help them be successful in school.
+We have seen a significant reduction in stigma anecdotally on campus, and the Campus Center for Rural Policy has produced a report documenting this change, which we sent with our final report last year.